MIDAS2020/AURORA/README.md

-AURORA is a novel data-driven visual subgraph query interface construction engine for graphs independent of domains and data sources.
+AURORA is a novel data-driven visual subgraph query interface construction engine for graph database independent of domains and data sources.
 It takes any graph database in a specified format (refer to the sample dataset, AIDS) as input and generates patterns and GUI to faciliate visual query formulation.